Frequently Asked Questions

 No. To ensure that all nominations are assessed in a consistent manner all nominations must use the same format.
 We may ask shortlisted nominees for further information after they have been announced for promotional use; this will not be used as part of the judging process.What is the judging process?

-After the nomination window closes on 23rd March, nominations will be sent to the relevant NHS England area (Director of Commissioning Operations) teams for initial sifting by senior local NHS England and NHS Improvement representatives.
+Nominations are sent to the relevant NHS England area (Director of Commissioning Operations) teams for initial sifting by senior local NHS England and NHS Improvement representatives.
 These teams will then send one nomination in each category to the relevant NHS region, where they will be sifted again by senior regional NHS England and NHS Improvement representatives.

 The regional panels will, in turn, each choose one nomination in each category to go forward to the national judging panel – these regional champions will be announced in May.
 Each shortlister will mark each application out of five for each of the three questions answered, giving a total score out of fifteen, and then discuss and agree on a winner based on aggregate scores.
 Scores will not be carried forward from one stage to the next.
 The decision of the judges at each stage is final.What is the deadline for nominations and are there extensions?